-1. Read "Installation Guidelines" on page 28 to ensure that you work safely.

-2. Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you.
+- 1. Read "Installation Guidelines" on page 26 to ensure that you work safely. - 2.
+Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you.

-The compute node has four drive bays for installing hot-swap drives.
+The compute node has two 2.5-inch drive bays for installing hot-swap drives.
 One drive might already be installed in the compute node.
-If the compute node is equipped with one drive, you can install up to three additional drives.

-See "RAID configuration" on page 78 RAID configuration for instructions.
+If the compute node is equipped with one drive, you can install an additional drive.
+RAID level-0 (striping) can be configured on a compute node with a single drive installed.
+A minimum of two disk drives of the same interface type must be installed to implement and manage RAID level-1 (mirroring) arrays.
+See the Lenovo ThinkSystem SN550 Type 7X16 Setup Guide for more information.